Dylan Gossett: "Somewhere Between" tour and Songs in the Gravel

 On February 23, Gossett announced a new song, "Somewhere Between", only a few weeks after the release of "Bitter Winds".
 He says "Somewhere Between" is a song about "a guy who lives on a train... a high-energy narrative about a wandering man, running away from his past".
 It came out on March 1.
 Also on March 1, Gossett announced his next EP, Songs In The Gravel, and a global publishing deal with Universal Music Group Nashville.

-In early March 2024, Gossett announced a continuation of his American "No Better Time" tour, the European "Somewhere Between" tour, which began in summer 2024.
+In early March 2024, Gossett announced a continuation of his American "No Better Time" tour with Ole 60 as openers, the European "Somewhere Between" tour, which began in summer 2024.
 On March 22, 2024, he released his second EP, Songs in the Gravel, to digital download and streaming.
 It includes his two recently released singles as well as "If I Had a Lover" and "Finally Stop Dreaming".
 On April 9, 2024, Gossett performed at the Exit/In for the first time in Nashville, where he played the unreleased songs "Back 40" and "Baptized by Rain".
 On July 17, 2024, Gossett released "Stronger Than A Storm" as a single from the soundtrack album, Twisters: The Album.

-Westward release
+Westward and Ramblin

 On October 11, 2024, Gossett released the first single, "Tree Birds", of his forthcoming debut album, and on March 14, 2025, he released "Like I Do", the second single of the album.
 He announced his debut album, Westward, on May 2, 2025, coinciding with the release of the album's third single, "American Trail".
 A fourth single, "Sweet Lady", was released on June 6, 2025, described by Gossett as a love ballad written on the road "about loving where you are in the moment, and promising that we’ll be back home soon."
 On July 18, 2025, he released Westward, a 17-track debut album, which contained every single released since "Tree Birds", as well as "Coal" and "Back 40".
 Gossett told Music Row that the entire album was self-written and self-produced.
 During an interview with Holler Country, Gossett talked about struggles he faces with constantly being on tour and said several of the songs on Westward are written to create balance.
 The album was his breakthrough on the Billboard 200.
 It debuting at No. 114, and at No. 24 on the Billboard Top Country Albums.

+On August 7, 2026, Gossett announced his second studio album, Ramblin would be released the following month on September 25.
+The project was inspired by returning home to Austin, Texas with a new perspective on love, relationships, and home after years of constant touring.
+It was preceded by the singles "Honeysuckle" and "Loving You Like That".